Satisfactory Academic Progress Policy

 - If your appeal is successful, your eligibility is reinstated and you are

 - Placed on Financial Aid Probation for one term and required to regain 67% pace and 2.0 GPA by the end of the term, OR

-- Required to follow a multi-term Academic Plan to maintain eligibility until you regain 67% pace of hours earned/attempted and 2.0 cumulative GPA.
+- Required to follow a multi-term Academic Plan to maintain eligibility until you regain 67% Pace and 2.0 cumulative GPA.

 - Limit of three appeals.

 - Reinstatement is not allowed if you cannot re-establish eligibility within the 150% maximum time frame.

-Note: GPA for a student granted a New Start by the university must be calculated for SAP using all grades.
-Therefore, the SAP GPA will not match the official university GPA for a New Start student.
+- New Start: If you have been granted a New Start by the university, your GPA for SAP must still be calculated using all grades.
+Therefore, your SAP GPA will not match your official university GPA.

 How to Appeal

-Submit your appeal on line.
+Submit your appeal online.
 Your appeal cannot be considered after the official end of the term for which you want aid.
 Your appeal MUST include:

 - What circumstances occurred that caused you to NOT make satisfactory progress (Pace, GPA, or 150%), and

 - What has changed that will allow you to regain 67% Pace and 2.0 GPA standards without exceeding 150% of the hours required to graduate.